 The maximum exposure to credit risk at the reporting date is the carrying value of the receivables mentioned above.
 The group does not hold any collateral as security.
-However, the group has credit insurance that reduces the credit risk on account receivables (note 3).
+However, the group has credit insurance that reduces the credit risk on account receivables.
+See note 3.

 No impairment charge was recognised in the profit and loss account for the year.
-(2015: NOK 0.0 million).
+(2016: NOK 0.0 million).

 No special concentration of accounts receivable exists which poses an abnormal credit risk.
-Accounts receivable and other receivables at 31 December 2016 provided security for NOK 374.9 million (2015: NOK 261.0 million), (note 20).
+Accounts receivable and other receivables at 31 December 2017 provided security for NOK 381.8 million (2016: 374.9 million), see note 20.